tquiviger/sgbus/README.md

 #### Installation

-Make sure to put in your webpack configuration the absolute path of the application ocnfiguration file
+Make sure to put in your webpack configuration the absolute path of the application configuration file

 The application configuration file should look like that :